brekk/raconteur/README.md

 ### Herald

-The Herald is essentially a wrapper for the Crier.
+The Herald is essentially a re-wrapper for the Crier.
 It allows you to create a custom instance of the Crier with templates pre-loaded (they can either be loaded at runtime or pre-added to the output file), so the generated file already has access to the templates you want to use.

 It's pretty straightforward to use, but the main configurable options are in the `herald.export` method.